Geometrical and Mechanical Characterisation of Hollow Thermoplastic Microspheres for Syntactic Foam Applications: Introduction

-In addition to microsphere diameter, the microsphere shell thickness affects the mechanical properties of syntactic foams, even when the volume fraction is held constant \cite{Porfiri2009,Ariff2010,wouterson2005specific}.
-The shell thickness, $h$, is therefore another key parameter for any modelling scheme.
-The shells of the Expancel microspheres studied here are expected to be of the order of hundreds of nanometres in thickness and therefore unresolvable using conventional micro-scale X-Ray CT.
-As with the diameters, statistical information regarding shell thickness distributions is not available \cite{920_diam_shell}.
-Previous modelling works have inferred the thicknesses of hollow microspheres by considering the size and densities of the microspheres \cite{Gupta2004,Gupta2013,wouterson2005specific}.
-This approach assumes that microspheres of a given diameter have identical shell thicknesses.
-This assumption has not been tested for the Expancel microspheres studied here, but was shown to be incorrect for the thick (micrometre-scale) carbon microspheres in \cite{Carlisle2006}.
-It is likewise unknown whether the thickness of each individual microsphere is constant \cite{Gupta2004,Gupta2013}.
-To assess these assumptions and inform models, the shell thickness of Expancel microspheres are measured here using nano-scale X-Ray radiography.
-To validate these measurements, and reveal any variation in the shell wall thicknesses, additional microspheres are investigated using FIB\hyp{}SEM techniques, analogously to previous studies of solid plastic \cite{Barlow2014} and hollow glass \cite{Mee2008FIB} microspheres.
+In addition to microsphere diameter, the microsphere shell thickness affects the mechanical properties of syntactic foams, even when the volume fraction is held constant \cite{Porfiri2009,Ariff2010,wouterson2005specific, bardella2018failure}.
+The shell thickness, $h$, is therefore another key parameter for any syntactic foam design/modelling scheme.
+The shells of the Expancel microspheres studied here are expected to be of the order of hundreds of nanometres in thickness and therefore unresolvable using conventional micro-scale X-ray CT.
+As with the diameters, statistical information regarding shell thickness distributions has not previously been reported in the literature \cite{920_diam_shell}.
+Previous modelling works have inferred the shell thicknesses of microspheres by considering the sizes and densities of the microspheres~\cite{Gupta2004,Gupta2013,wouterson2005specific}.
+This approach assumes that the shell thickness of an individual microsphere is a function of its diameter and further that microspheres of a given diameter have the same shell thicknesses.
+It has not previously been checked as to whether this assumption is valid for the Expancel microspheres studied here, but it was shown to be incorrect for the thick (micrometre-scale) carbon microspheres in \cite{Carlisle2006} where (see Fig.\ 9 of \cite{Carlisle2006}) there appeared to be no correlation between diameter and shell thickness.
+It is likewise unknown whether the wall thickness of each individual microsphere is uniform \cite{Gupta2004,Gupta2013}.

-Finally, we employ the experimentally deduced parameters and microstructures in order to infer the Poisson ratio of the shell.
-Although the Young's modulus of the shell is considered as known, with previous values appearing in the literature, the Poisson ratio is not.
-This therefore completes the characterisation of the geometrical and mechanical properties of Expancel microspheres, providing important baselines for the future study of composite materials made with polymeric microspheres.
+It should be noted that in a more general setting, the cross-linking and expansion properties of thermoplastic microspheres have been studied and characterised, see e.g.\ \cite{kawaguchi2004synthesis}.
+Such studies have been performed given the use of the material in a huge range of other applications as a lightweight filler and blowing agent.
+In these contexts, use of microspheres can reduce cost of manufacture, reduce weight, improve material texture and they can also yield a number of improved material properties for use in coatings \cite{sandin2017reflective, tomalino1997heat}, pressure-sensitive films \cite{chen2020bio}, sealants~\cite{li2015preparation}, packaging~\cite{chan2012novel}, composites for microfluidic applications \cite{samel2007thermally}, medical ultrasonics applications~\cite{zeqiri2000new}, cement binders~\cite{aglan2009strength}, and cementious composites \cite{brooks2018comparative}.